turistu/odds-n-ends/firefox/pastejack.md

 ### Workaround

-Without patching firefox, the only workaround I can think about is disabling the `Clipboard.selectAllChildren()` function from an addon's content script, e.g. like this:
+Without patching firefox, the only workaround I can think about is catching the `Selection.selectAllChildren()` function from an addon's content script, and either block it or reimplement it via other function like `addRange()`, e.g.:

 	let block = function(){ throw Error('blocked') };
 	exportFunction(block, Selection.prototype, { defineAs: 'selectAllChildren' });